You apply for life insurance only to find out they want much more information than you ever realized.

 Why do Life Insurance Companies Check this Information?

 You may not purposely omit information, sometimes issues slip your mind, or you weren’t made aware of everything the doctor noted in your records.
-Life insurance companies use this information to make sure you are a good risk.
+Life insurance companies use this information to make sure you are at a good risk.
 But they also use it to see if anyone committed insurance fraud and lied on their application.

 What do they Look For?
 How Far Back do they Look?